nakul-surve/CI-CD-DOCKER-GITHUB_ACTIONS-PROJECT-/README.md

 # CI-CD-DOCKER-GITHUB_ACTIONS-PROJECT

- CI/CD Pipeline – Docker Only.
+ CI/CD Pipeline - Docker Only.

- This project demonstrates a real-world CI/CD pipeline using Docker only.
+ This project demonstrates a real world CI/CD pipeline using Docker only.

  The pipeline builds, tests, containerizes, and deploys a Node.js application automatically to an AWS EC2 server using GitHub Actions.